hao-ai-lab/Consistency_LLM/README.md

 ### Training
 1. Collect Jacobi trajectory:
-- Method 1: Directly download Jacobi trajectory in hugging face to `data/collected_jacobi_trajectory/` from [our Huggingface Hub page](https://huggingface.co/cllm).
+- Method 1: Directly download Jacobi trajectory to `data/collected_jacobi_trajectory/` from [our Huggingface Hub page](https://huggingface.co/cllm).
 - Method 2 (Generate trajectory suitable to your own target model and dataset): Download raw dataset ([Spider](https://huggingface.co/datasets/cllm/spider) and [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered/blob/main/ShareGPT_V3_unfiltered_cleaned_split_no_imsorry.json) are required to be installed in `data/raw_data`).
 Then run `scripts/generate_trajectory.sh` and the training dataset for a CLLM will be saved in  `data/collected_jacobi_trajectory/`.

 For example, for the gsm8k dataset, run: